minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 ### Configure Bitcoin Core

-We need to set up settings in Bitcoin Core configuration file - add new lines if they are not present
+We need to set up settings in the Bitcoin Core configuration file - add new lines if they are not present

 * In `bitcoin.conf`, add the following line in "# Connections" section.
 Save and exit